lv-convert2cache v0.1.0 [14 Dec 2022] by Dominic

 - I made this utility to help me and you, but you use it at your own risk

-Note that it is not possible to resize logical volumes of cache type, including those created by lv-convert2cache.sh.
-To workaround this limitation: remove the cache pool, extend the (now-uncached) logical volume, and then recreate the cache pool, something like this:
+Note for versions of LVM earlier than 2.03.12 it is not possible to resize logical volumes of cache type, including those created by lv-convert2cache.sh.
+To workaround this limitation, split and then rejoin the data and cache LVs (but you will lose the cache data which will have to be rebuilt over time):

 lvextend -L+100G -r timedicer/home # extend LV and the underlying FS